Smart Strategies to Save Your Standing on the SERPs

 - PageRank (PR) for your site slips to one or zero

-- If you had page one rankings, they are now lower
+- If you previously had page one rankings, they have dropped several pages

 - Your Google listing is for a page on your site that is not your homepage